 Christiaan describes Worcester as the ideal region to produce excellent quality reds.
 ‘There are exceptional vineyards on the ideal terroir in this valley, and with special effort and patience, the Worcester Wine Region can become the leading wine-producing area in the country.

-Eagle’s Cliff Tasting Room and Bistro
+Eagle’s Cliff Tasting Room

-On special requests, appointments can be made to accommodate groups on Saturdays or Sundays.
+Special appointments can be made to accommodate groups on Saturdays or Sundays.

 Team Eagle’s Cliff is eagerly waiting for you to come and taste their wines!